The traveling salesman problem for lines, balls and planes: TSPN for unit disks and balls

-2. Consider an algorithm which first computes a \emph{maximal} independent set $\I$ of disks (according to some criterion), then computes a good approximate tour of the disks in $\I$, and then extends this tour with the boundary circles of the disks in $\I$ (in some way).
+3. Consider an algorithm that first computes a \emph{maximal} independent set $\I$ of disks (according to some criterion), then computes a good approximate tour of the disks in $\I$, and then extends this tour with the boundary circles of the disks in $\I$ (in some way).
 Observe that the length of the overall detour incurred in this way is proportional to $\sum_{i \in \I} r_i$.
-The following claim (and example) shows a deeper cause for which this general approach does not give a constant approximation ratio.
+The following claim (and example) shows a deeper cause for which this general approach does not give a constant approximation ratio; see also~\cite{DT14} for refinements of this inequality and other related results.

 \emph{Claim.
 For every $M>0$, there exists a disk packing in the unit square $[0,1]^2$ with $\sum r_i \geq M$ and all disks tangent to the unit segment $[0,1] \times [0,0]$. } \begin{proof} We place disks in layers of decreasing radius.
 Each layer consists of congruent disks placed in blocks in between consecutive tangent disks of the previous layer, or in between a disk and a vertical side, as in Fig.~\ref{f6}.